New EnglandFarm Guide

 Verrill Farm

-A Concord-area farm with seasonal produce, prepared food, and a polished local-farm feel that pairs well with a short berry outing.
+A Concord-area farm with seasonal produce, prepared food, and an easy pairing for a short berry outing.

 Sharon, MA